 ■ Air Tight Damper

 In order to circulate the air perfectly, the mixing Plenum needs a plate or round-shaped Air Tight Damper, which helps in controlling the volume of airflow and pressure and redirecting the air to the target area.
 Since a damper is one of the most important elements in a plenum, it must be manufactured with corrosion-resistant metal.
-Because of its critical role, the size, location and orientation of the damper are extremely important.
+Because of its critical role, the size, location, and orientation of the damper are extremely important.
 It’s better to have a damper that satisfies ASHRAE standards and is AMCA certified.

 ■ Air Mixer

 A high-quality air mixer doesn’t allow air stratification due to unmixed air, as its braiders mix air at a consistent speed, thereby eliminating chances of having unmixed air in the Plenum.
 Air stratification refers to the layering of air due to which much electrical and mechanical energy is wasted to overcome its effect.
-Estimates say that an average of 20 per cent energy is wasted because of air stratification.
+Estimates say that an average of 20 percent of energy is wasted because of air stratification.
 Hence, it’s prudent to have an air mixer that has a special control mechanism for heavy mixing while, at the same time, having acoustical media to obstruct noise coming out of the machine.

-About EBair Control
+About EBAir Control

-EBair is a Canada based high-quality HVAC manufacturer and distributor.
+EBAir is a Canada based high-quality HVAC manufacturer and distributor.
 Within 27 years, EBair has marked its presence in Canada, USA, Hongkong, China, Israel, and India, and consistently admired for executing high-end projects of high quality and performance.
 EBair HVAC products are energy efficient and sustainable with optimum water consumption technology.
-All products are designed and modelled using internationally-certified 3D and 2D schematics and go through multiple checks and approval process to make sure the final products are flawless and therefore deliver long-lasting indoor air quality and comfort.
+All products are designed and modeled using internationally-certified 3D and 2D schematics and go through multiple checks and approval processes to make sure the final products are flawless and therefore deliver long-lasting indoor air quality and comfort.
 With valuable associates like Kodak, Bell, Honda, IBM, Toyota, Siemens, Honeywell, and many others, EBair’s products are rated as one of the best quality products available globally.